-A copy of this order be sent to the concerned Jail Superintendent for information.
+A copy of this order be sent to the concerned Jail Superintendent through E-mail for information.
 Order be uploaded on the website of the Delhi District Court.
-Copy of this order be given dasti to counsel for the accused, if prayed for.
+Counsel for the accused is at liberty to collect the copy of present 2000 order through electronic mode.